 ) two output fields of the two steps.
 Apsona requires these two fields to be of the

 same data type.
-Linkages are of two kinds, depending on the data types of the two fields to be linked:
+Linkages are of two kinds, depending on the data types of the two fields to be linked: lookup linkages

-Lookup linkage: one in which both the fields contain record id values pointing to the same object.
+A lookup linkage is one in which both the fields contain record id values pointing to the same object.
 This means either they are both lookups to the same

 object, or both are record ID values for the same object, or else one is a lookup to a certain object and the other is a record ID for that object.